chbaranowski/gebbind/README.md

     }

-here the spock test with full code completion support in a ide like Intellij:
+Here a spock test with full code completion support in a IDE like Intellij:

     def "click on button element and enter some text"() {
         given: